sdsc-hpc-training-org/Expanse-Notebooks/README.md

 `--conda-env df-parallel --conda-yml "${HOME}/df-parallel/environment.yml"`

 Additionally, you can use options like `--mamba` and `--cache`.
 For more details on managing Conda environments, refer to the Galyleo [README](https://github.com/mkandes/galyleo?tab=readme-ov-file).

+3. Andaconda

+Anaconda is an open-source platform that includes over 300 packages for data science, machine learning, and scientific computing.
+Expanse supports the anaconda3/2021.05 version.
+You can find a full list of the packages included in this version [here](https://docs.anaconda.com/anaconda/allpkglists/2021.05/).
+To load the Anaconda environment on Expanse, you can use the following command:

+`-env-modules cpu/0.17.3b,anaconda3/2021.05 `

 ## Modules
 At the beginning of each Jupyter Notebook, you will find a list of necessary modules and packages that need to be imported to ensure the notebook runs properly.
 Before running the notebook, check that your environment includes all the required modules.